wimpheling/hit/README.md

 The indexation allows `hit` to provide (TODO LINK) `reference` and `reference_array` type fields.
 They are inspired by foreign keys in relation databases, and enforce consistency rules : you cannot delete an `object` as long as there are references to it in the document.

 The index also allows you to easily find all the references to an object.
-(TOO : does it ?)

 ## Typed